VoloBuilds/prompts/LearnToCode.md

   - How can I use this? / What do I do with this? / Where do I put this?
   - What should I do next? / How can I build on this? / Are there any other ways to do this?
   - Are there any concerns or tradeoffs with this approach?
-  - [Open a new Chat and start over] ```<--- good when ChatGPT gets stuck rehashing the same ideas```
+  - [Open a new Chat and start over] ```<--- good when AI gets stuck rehashing the same ideas```

 **Note**: Remember to always give the LLM (AI) the relevant context, whether it is the code you are investigating or your relative understanding and experience working with a certain technology.

-## Coding
+## Writing Code

+- **Planning & Design**
+  - I want to build [feature].
+Here's how it should work: [list requirements]
+  - What technologies would you recommend for building [feature]?
+  - Let's use [tech stack].
+Can you help design the solution before we implement?

-- **Writing new code**
+- **Implementation**
-  - I am building an app using [tech stack] and need some code to [do X].
-Please write it for me.
-  - I want to implement some new functionality in my [tech stack] app.
-This new code needs to do [X] and has to do it in a particular way: [Y].
-Make sure it doesn't [Z]
-     - `Modify this prompt as needed to specify complex requirements and things the AI should avoid.
-Just write out all the requirements in one initial go.`
+  - Please create [feature] using [technology list]
+  - Here's some working sample code to follow: ```[code]```
+  - Please implement the following requirements:
+    1. [Requirement #1]
+    2. [Requirement #2]
+    3. [Requirement #3]

-- **Modifying code**
+- **Modifying Code**
   - I have this code: ```[code]```.
 Please modify it to [do X].
-  - Please refactor this code so that it is more clean and functionality is properly separated: ```[code]```
+  - Please refactor this code to keep files under 300 lines: ```[code]```
   - Please add error handling to this code: ```[code]```
   - That code doesn't work because it also needs to [do X].
 Can you modify it to do that?

-  - Ok now that we have that working, we also need it to [do Y].
-Can you modify it to do that?
+- **If working outside of a code editor tool**
-  - I had to make a change to that code so the latest code is: ```[code]```. `<--- make sure ChatGPT is staying up to date on your latest version of code`
+  - I had to make a change to that code so the latest code is: ```[code]```
   - Please state the *full* code in your response

+## Code Quality

+- **Reviews and Improvements**
+  - Can you review this implementation and suggest any improvements?
+  - Are there any edge cases we haven't considered?
+  - How can we make this code more secure and performant?
+  - Can you check if this is following best practices for [technology]?
+  - What potential security vulnerabilities should we address?

+- **Documentation**
+  - Please add clear comments explaining this code
+  - Can you create documentation for this feature in our README?
+  - Please explain this code's functionality for new developers
+  - Can you document the expected inputs and outputs?

 ## Troubleshooting

+- **Basic Troubleshooting**
   - I tried to run that but got this error: ```[error]``` in the ```[where you saw the error]```
   - It's still not working; what should I check to make sure I am doing this the right way?
   - I got this error: ```[error]```.
 Is there a different way we can do this to avoid this error?
   - I tried [X, Y, Z] but it is still not working.
 Any other ideas?

-- Can you point me to some resources that would explain how this works?
+- **Advanced Troubleshooting**
-- Please explain this line by line so I can troubleshoot it.
+  - Please add logs throughout this code so we can track exactly what's happening (The Beaver Method): ```[code]```
+  - Here are the logs from running that code: ```[logs]``` Can you help me understand where things went wrong?
+  - Let's try a radically different approach to solving this problem
+  - Can you take a step back and explain exactly what this code is doing right now?
+  - Here's a screenshot of what's happening: [screenshot]

+## Learning Strategies

+- **Building Understanding**
+  - I understand [concept] but am unclear about [concept].
+Can you connect these?
+  - Can you explain this at a high level first, then break it down?
+  - Please show me some examples of how this works in practice
+  - How would you architect a [type of app]?
+What are the key considerations?

+- **Technology Deep Dives**
+  - What are the core components of [technology]?
+  - How does [technology] fit into the bigger picture of software development?
+  - Can you show me a simple example of [technology] in action?
+  - What are the most important concepts I should understand about [technology]?

 ## Glossary / Terminology
 These are various terms that you might not be familiar with but can act as starting points for learning with AI.
-Ask ChatGPT about these concepts to start building an understanding of how they all fit together.
+Ask ChatGPT or Claude about these concepts to start building an understanding of how they all fit together.
 Feel free to incorporate these into your prompts to improve the quality

 ### Practical Terms (web development)
 - **Frontend:** The part of a website or web application that users interact with directly in their web browsers.
-It encompasses the design, layout, and some client-side logic of web pages.
+It includes the design, layout, and some client-side logic of web pages.
 - **Backend:** The server-side logic of a web application, dealing with data management, authentication, server logic, and application functionality that users don't directly interact with.
-- **Server:** A physical or virtual machine that runs the backend code and serves the frontend to users.
+- **Server:** A physical or virtual machine (ultimately just a computer) that runs the backend code and serves the frontend to users.
 It processes requests, runs the application's backend logic, and manages resources.
-- **Environment:** The setup or context in which a web application or development tool runs, often categorized as development, testing, staging, or production environments, each with its configurations and purposes.
+- **Environment:** The setup or context in which an application or development tool runs.
+In real-world settings, there will typically be a development, testing / staging, and production environments, each with its own configurations and purposes.
+Your own computer would be categorized as your "local environment".
-- **API (Application Programming Interface):** A set of rules and protocols for building and interacting with software applications, enabling different software entities to communicate with each other.
+- **API (Application Programming Interface):** A part of the backend server that exists to enable different parts of your software to communicate with each other.
+An API typically consists of 'endpoints' that handle specific requests to the backend server.
-- **Database:** A structured collection of data stored electronically.
-It's managed and accessed through a database management system (DBMS), allowing for data retrieval, insertion, update, and deletion.
+- **Database:** A backend component used for long-term data storage.
+Databases allow for secure data retrieval, insertion, updates, and deletion.
-- **Authentication (Auth):** The process by which an application verifies the identity of a user, typically through login credentials, ensuring that users are who they claim to be.
+- **Authentication:** The process by which an application verifies the identity of a user, typically through login credentials, ensuring that users are who they claim to be.
-- **Authorization:** After authentication, it determines what resources and operations the authenticated user has permission to access and perform within an application.
+- **Authorization:** After authentication, the application determines what resources and operations the authenticated user has permission to access and perform within an application.
 - **Framework:** A comprehensive set of tools and libraries designed to simplify the development process of software projects by providing a structured foundation to build upon.
-- **Library:** A collection of pre-written code that developers can use to optimize tasks, such as manipulating data or interfacing with certain hardware or software, without writing code from scratch.
+- **Library:** A collection of pre-written code that developers can utilize without having to write code from scratch.
+Libraries typically server a specific purpose, such as integrating with a particular software or implementing commonly used logic.
-- **Package Manager:** A tool that automates the process of installing, updating, configuring, and removing computer programs from a device's operating system in a consistent manner.
+- **Package Manager:** A tool that automates the process of installing, updating, configuring, and removing packages/libraries from a computer in a consistent manner.
-- **Component:** A reusable element in UI design or a modular unit in software architecture, each with its own functionality.
+- **Component:** A reusable element in UI design OR a modular unit in software architecture, each with its own functionality.
-- **CDN (Content Delivery Network):** A network of proxy servers distributed across different locations to deliver content more efficiently to users based on their geographical location.
+- **CDN (Content Delivery Network):** A network of servers distributed across different locations that delivers content (files) efficiently to users based on their geographical location.
-- **DNS (Domain Name System):** The phonebook of the Internet, translating human-friendly domain names (like www.example.com) into IP addresses that computers use to identify each other on the network.
+- **DNS (Domain Name System):** Essentially the phonebook of the Internet, translating human-friendly domain names (like www.example.com) into IP addresses that computers use to identify each other on the network.
 - **Proxy:** A server that acts as an intermediary for requests from clients seeking resources from other servers, providing various functionalities such as load balancing, privacy, or security.
 - **Domain:** The name that identifies a website on the Internet.
 It's part of the URL that allows users to easily find and access websites.
 - **HTTP (Hypertext Transfer Protocol):** The foundational protocol used by the World Wide Web, defining how messages are formatted and transmitted, and how web servers and browsers should respond to various commands.